ckeditor/ckeditor5/docs/examples/how-tos.md

 			tooltip: true
 		} );

-		// This button should probably be also disabled when the link command is disabled.
+		// This button should be also disabled when the link command is disabled.
 		// Try setting editor.isReadOnly = true to see it in action. button.bind( 'isEnabled' ).to( linkCommand );

 		button.on( 'execute', () => {
 			// Do something (for emaple, open the popup), then update the link URL field's value.
-			// The line below will be probably executed inside some callback. this.linkFormView.urlInputView.value = 'http://some.internal.link';
+			// The line below will be executed inside some callback. this.linkFormView.urlInputView.value = 'http://some.internal.link';
 		} );